Back to overview

 People often don't want to actively make decisions about low-involvement purchases (commodity products—that is, standardized and interchangeable products—as well as inexpensive consumer goods).
 Automation is welcome in this context.

 High-involvement purchases (fashion, furniture, gifts, lifestyle products) are emotionally charged.
 Browsing, comparing, discovering—that’s the experience.
-No agent can replace that experience, because it isn’t a problem that needs to be solved.
+An agent cannot easily replace this experience because the value lies precisely in the discovery, comparison, and personal decision-making—and it isn’t a problem that needs to be solved.

 An infographic featuring three spectra—preference, purchase type, and involvement—that illustrate when agentic commerce using AI agents is appropriate and when the online store remains the central focus.